Handy guide to the London Underground

 The London Underground is divided into 9 radial areas starting in the historic centre and covering almost the entire city.
 Most of the UK capital's main tourist attractions are located in zones 1 and 2, which you're likely to be travelling through all the time unless you're staying far from the centre.

 To find out the exact cost of your journey before you travel, I recommend you visit the Transport for London website where you will find all the latest fares.
-From a financial point of view, it is not very advisable to buy this type of ticket if you are going to spend several days in the city and plan to use the underground frequently.
-It is also not recommended in terms of time because you will have to stop at the ticket machines to buy it every time you want to use it.
+From a financial point of view, it is not advisable to buy a single ticket if you are going to spend several days in the city and plan to use the tube frequently.
+It is also not very time efficient because you will have to stop at the ticket machines to buy it every time you want to use it.

-Are there season tickets for using the London Underground?
+Are there season tickets to use the London Underground?

-Fortunately, there are alternatives to the single London Underground ticket that will help you save money on your London Underground travel: the Oyster Card, the Travelcard or the Visitor Oyster Card.
+Fortunately there are other alternatives to the single ticket for use on the London Underground that will help you save money on your travel around the city: the Oyster Card, the Travelcard or the Visitor Oyster Card.

 The Oyster Card